 Establishing your income to qualify for a mortgage after retirement

 If you've retired, your income likely comes from a variety of sources including Social Security, a 401k, Roth IRA account or a pension.
-While all these provide income, some of them are consider finite income sources because they’re depreciating assets.
+While all these provide income, some of them are considered finite income sources because they’re depreciating assets.
 Most lenders will ask you to prove there’s enough money in these accounts to provide a stable income for at least three years.
 Most lenders will allow you to use the income from social security, trust distributions and other assets to calculate your qualifying income.

 How does the qualifying process differ when buying a retirement home?